lohancock/enso-forecast/README.md

 #
 **austin_panel5_nearfin.R**

   This routine is used to output a forecast.
-It is used as indicated in the notes, **make_ensemble.txt"
+It is used as indicated in the notes, **make_ensemble.txt**